christopher-chandler/christopher-chandler/README.md

 My love for languages also extends to poetry.
 I am currently working on a couple of poetry books.
 I have been writing poetry for almost 15 years now and I would consider it to be a greater passion of mine than even coding.

 ### Reading

-I enjoy
+I enjoy reading novels, espeically non-fiction.
+At the moment, I spend a lot of time reading on my kindle whenver I get the chance.

 ### Podcast

-I am super into podcasts,
+I am super into podcasts

 My goal is to get into deep learning to better perform NLP tasks and to understand the deeper side of things.